 The Teen REACH site is safe and secure, and supports the developmental and activity needs of the participants.

-1. The facility meets local standards and codes for public facilities.
+The facility meets local standards and codes for public facilities.

-2. The facility is in good repair.
+The facility is in good repair.

-3. The facility is ADA compliant.
+The facility is ADA compliant.

 The facility is non-hazardous and has adequate lighting.

+The facility and program space are designed to promote physical and emotional safety while decreasing re-traumatization.

-The outdoor and/or indoor space is suitable for a wide variety of gross motor activities suitable for the sizes and abilities of the youth in the program.
+The outdoor and/or indoor space is suitable for a wide variety of gross motor activities.
+Suitable for the sizes and abilities of the youth in the program.

-6. Participants are supervised at all times by program staff when engaged in all activities, indoor and outdoor.
+Participants are supervised at all times by program staff when engaged in all activities, indoor and outdoor.

 The Teen REACH site maintains appropriate policies and procedures related to safety and security.

 1. Policies and procedures in regard to participant health and safety have been developed and implemented, and include (but are not limited to):